swaptacular/swpt_accounts/protocol.rst

 transfer_message : string
-   This MUST be the value of the ``transfer_message`` field in the `FinalizePreparedTransfer`_ message that fianlized the transfer.
+   This MUST be the value of the ``transfer_message`` field in the `FinalizePreparedTransfer`_ message that committed the transfer.

 transfer_flags : int32
-   This MUST be the value of the ``transfer_flags`` field in the `FinalizePreparedTransfer`_ that fianlized the transfer.
+   This MUST be the value of the ``transfer_flags`` field in the `FinalizePreparedTransfer`_ that committed the transfer.

+coordinator_type : string
+   Indicates the subsystem which requested the transfer.
+MUST be between 1 and 30 symbols, ASCII only.

 sender : string
    A string which (along with ``debtor_id``) identifies the sender's